5 Tips for Making Your Water Heater Last Longer

 One of the most simple and effective ways to lengthen the life of your home hot water system is to visually check for signs of leaking or rust on the outside of the tank.
 Check the unit thoroughly, especially at the valves and fittings where water can contact metal and cause rust.
 Look for damage to the external unit, cracks or breaks that might be the source of any leaking water.
 And search for signs of leakage at the base of the water heater, any pools of water, or even mould growing anywhere due to moisture from slow leaks.
 If uncertain about doing this call upon an expert plumber to perform this check for you.
 You can even schedule a complete evaluation including all of these 5 steps.
 The final word to make hot water heater last longer is to purchase a water heating system from a top-end model when the time to replace the old one arrives.

 Repair and installation are the final resort if you find any faults and the best results for the repair of a water heating system come from professionals.
-To book a complete check-up or routine repair on your hot water heater in the Blue Mountains or Penrith, call Ironclad Plumbing and we’ll keep your unit lasting longer and give you the best advice on the hot water in the home. w
+To book a complete check-up or routine repair on your hot water system in the Blue Mountains or Penrith, call Ironclad Plumbing.

 Or fill in the form below and we’ll call you back.